KCG Designs:

 The week before his passing, Norm and Robin and his

-brothers and brother-in-law went
+brothers and brother-in-law went golfing.

 The following week Robin past away.